Consolidate Autonomous Database Instances Using Elastic Pools

 ---|---|

-Create an elastic pool. | The Autonomous Database instance that creates an elastic pool is the pool leader.
+The Autonomous Database instance that creates an elastic pool is the pool leader.
+When an Autonomous Database with Autonomous Data Guard configuration is used to create an elastic pool, its standby database is automatically added to the same elastic pool.
 See Create an Elastic Pool for more information. |

-Remove an elastic pool member. | An elastic pool leader can remove a member from the elastic pool.
+An elastic pool leader can remove a member from the elastic pool.
+When an Autonomous Database with Autonomous Data Guard configuration is removed from an elastic pool, its standby database is automatically removed, and its ECPU allocations are returned to the pool.
 See Remove Pool Members from an Elastic Pool for more information. |

 Terminate an elastic pool. | When an elastic pool has no pool members, the pool leader can terminate the elastic pool.
 See Terminate an Elastic Pool for more information. |